WALKERS’ WORLD

 Guided Walk on the medieval pilgrimage route

-from Tuscany to Rome
+Tuscany to Rome

 Via Francigena: